-The pulsed laser beam has to be directed onto the microlens array of the antenna with a beam diameter of approximately 1 mm (or smaller).
+The pulsed laser beam has to be directed onto the microlens array of the antenna.
+For the beam diameter the same rule holds as for the emitter antenna, but the power density can be lower.
 The angle of incidence of the parallel laser beam has to be adjusted in the same way as it is described above for the emitter antenna.